ruben056/EzTimesheet/README.md

 ### Status
 #### Todo
- * add requirejs to the mix
  * unit tests:
   * to start make them for the filters(decimal/minutes), the have some bugs in them ...
+ * add requirejs to the mix
   * controllers...
- * grunt test : has problems with the moment.js libraries
  * could be interesting to replace with angular-moment libraries or something...
  * add "monthpicker"
   * see angular libs for this
  * make app secure : must login to do something (backend?)